redox-os/website/content/news/this-month-260131.md

 ## Cargo Project Compilation in Redox!

-Anhad Singh successfully applied enough fixes to allow the Cargo project compilation in Redox to work!
+Anhad Singh successfully applied enough fixes to allow Cargo project compilation in Redox to work!

 This is the third attempt to run the Rust compiler (rustc) and Cargo on Redox, the [first attempt](https://www.redox-os.org/news/gsoc-self-hosting-final/) did many progress but didn't finished due to many work still needed and the [second attempt](https://www.redox-os.org/news/focusing-on-rustc/) fixed the `rustc` compilation but didn't work in Redox yet.

-He successfully built GNU nano, [ripgrep](https://github.com/BurntSushi/ripgrep), [cbindgen](https://github.com/mozilla/cbindgen) and [acid](https://gitlab.redox-os.org/redox-os/acid)
+He successfully built GNU nano, [ripgrep](https://github.com/BurntSushi/ripgrep), [cbindgen](https://github.com/mozilla/cbindgen), and [acid](https://gitlab.redox-os.org/redox-os/acid)

 - ripgrep compilation in Redox